 Starting on Monday 18 September, one of the pieces on display – an unfired clay house by Kim Juree – will be slowly dissolved in water into a puddle of mud.* Kim uses ceramics as a way of commenting on the constant cycle of urban development in modern Seoul and the disappearance of its architectural legacy.
 Exhibition originated by the Fondation d’entreprise Bernardaud and their guest curator Hyeyoung Cho, organised and curated for the V&A by Dr Rosalie Kim, Samsung Curator of Korean Art and supported by the Korea Foundation.
 Additional support provided by Samsung.

-*Investigate this idea with my work – the voices of the survivors are disappearing if they are not heard.
+I want to investigate this idea with my work – the voices of the survivors are disappearing if they are not heard.
 Clay has memory, so incorporating this kind of manipulation of clay could be more interesting than just displaying an object at the end of my process.
-Would also help with the issue of timing!